RayHackett/enzymm/README.md

 - `--conservation-cutoff` or `-c`, which can be set to exclude atoms with B-factors or pLDDT scores below this threshold from matching.
 This is not set by default.

 Further, `EnyzMM` is designed with modularity in mind and comes with a fully usable internal API.
-Please refer to the Docs for further reference.
+Please refer to the [Documentation](https://enzymm.readthedocs.io/en/latest/) for further reference.

 ## 🖹 Results